MatteodeDonato/PixelPainter/README.md

 > Icon changes to eye droplet.
 > - **Pixel Tracker**: ​outputs the current position of the mouse cursor
 >#####Each group must also implement at least 3 of the following tools:
-> - *brush (multiple style choices), paint bucket, stamp, triangle, Bezier curve, gridlines, text, spray can, clone tool, crop*
+>  *brush (multiple style choices), paint bucket, stamp, triangle, Bezier curve, gridlines, text, spray can, clone tool, crop
 > - Users should be able to save their image in either the .png or .jpg format.
-> ####Part II:​Add support for Photos and Filters.
+> ####Part II:​Add support for photos and filters
 > - **Extension**: Users should be able to open a .jpg, .png, or .gif image to add to the canvas.
 Incorrect file types should output >an error message and not cause the
 >program to crash.
 > - **Extension**: Implement your own image format.
 Save 24­bit color information for your entire canvas.
 Allow users to load >or save images in this format.